tmikkonen/sailfish-onda-v820w/README.md

 The Sailfish OS update check can now be turned back to _Automatic_, if preferred.

-Check the device settings and adjust to your liking.
+Check the device settings and adjust to your liking e.g. re-enable _Adjust automatically_ for display brightness.
 Open the Jolla Store and install the apps you like.
 Also check out [OpenRepos](https://openrepos.net/content/basil/about-openrepos).

 ## Notes
 * 2.2.0.29, 3.0.0.8 and 3.2.0.12 are [stop releases](https://docs.sailfishos.org/Support/Releases/) that must be upgraded in succession - others will probably exist in the future, see the [here](https://docs.sailfishos.org/Support/Help_Articles/Updating_Sailfish_OS/) for details.